Hoyt Corkins: Reappearance into poker

 After the win in 1992, Corkins disappeared from the game for 11 years whilst going through a divorce.
 He was encouraged to return to poker by his ex-fiancée Natalie, and resurfaced in 2003, taking a then record-breaking first prize ($1,089,200) in the World Poker Tour 2003 World Poker Finals.
-He also had a second-place finish to Gus Hansen in early 2004 at the PokerStars Caribbean Poker Adventure, which earned him $290,065.
+He had a second-place finish to Gus Hansen in early 2004 at the PokerStars Caribbean Poker Adventure, which earned him $290,065.
 Corkins was sick from flu during the event, but he says it did not affect his play.
 Also in 2004, he made the final table at the United States Poker Championship main event held at the Taj Mahal in Atlantic City, NJ.

 Away from the poker circuit, Corkins has sixty head of cattle to tend in Alabama and also has a home in Las Vegas.

 World Poker Tour

 In 2006, he made another World Poker Tour (WPT) final table in the Season V Legends of Poker event, finishing 3rd.

 In 2008, in the Season VI of the WPT's World Poker Open WPT Corkins finished second winning $458,267.

-In December 2008, during Season VII of the WPT Corkins made the final table of the Doyle Brunson Five Diamond World Poker Classic and finished in 6th place, earning $216,175.
+In December 2008, during Season VII of the WPT, Corkins made the final table of the Doyle Brunson Five Diamond World Poker Classic and finished in 6th place, earning $216,175.

-In January 2010, Hoyt made another World Poker Tour final table at the Southern Poker Championship, and took home the first place prize of $739,486.
+In January 2010, Hoyt made another World Poker Tour final table at the Southern Poker Championship, and took home the first place prize of $713,986.

 As of 2019, his live tournament winnings exceed $6,000,000.
 His 26 cashes at the WSOP account for $1,017,074 of those winnings.